-In this example, we want to copy the contents of tracks 2, 6 and 7 to continue to build the song.
+In this example, we want to copy the contents of tracks 2, 6 and 8 to continue to build the song.

-- 1. In the track control panel, we select tracks 2, 6 and 7 (left click track 2, then Ctrl left click tracks 6 and 7).
-White flags will be displayed to indicate which tracks are selected (as shown below). - 2.
+- 1. In the track control panel, we click on the track 2 media item, then repeat Control click to select each of the media items on tracks 6 and 8 in turn.
+White highlights will be displayed around the track names. - 2.
 We now simply use Ctrl left drag to drag the media item on track 2 to the right to copy them all to their respective required positions (shown below).

-However, what if we regularly need to need to perform media editing tasks on these three tracks together?
-You don't want to be constantly redefining the track selection - especially if you are working with many more tracks, perhaps ten, twenty or more.
+However, what if we regularly need to need to perform editing tasks on these three tracks together?
+You don't want to be constantly redefining the track selection - especially if your project has many tracks.